Tian-Sky/FlightBooking/Other Tutorials/DBMigrationProblems.md

 python manage.py inspectdb > polls/models.py
 ```

-***You will have errors*** if you already migrate with database before.
+***You will have errors*** if you already migrate with database previously.
 E.g., with official tutorial polls app, you will have some models under polls/models.py, and you probably already registered it under polls/admin.py.
 You will need to delete them all.
 (You can cut them to other files, and paste them back after you execute the inspectdb.)

 Now, in your polls/models.py, you should have all the models you just get from your database.
 Run: